-Touch the end of the faucet.
-If you feel a screen, your faucet has an aerator.
+If you touch the end of the faucet and feel a screen, your faucet has an aerator.
 Faucets with an attached water filter don’t have aerators.
 Some faucets contain an aerator that’s embedded rather than attached.
-For these faucets, follow the manufacturer’s instructions for cleaning or disassemble the fixture to find the screen.
+For these faucets you can refer to the manufacturer’s instructions for cleaning before disassembling the fixture to find the screen.

 How Often Should I Clean A Faucet Aerator?

 It’s a good idea to clean them when they’re clogged.
 Some people recommend cleaning an aerator as often as once a week.
 That can add up fast especially if you have multiple bathrooms.
 Others will say twice a year is enough.
 Bottom line, as long as they’re functioning.
 If you want to keep up on maintenance you can replace or clean an aerator every year or so.
 They are inexpensive and easy to install.

 - Place the rag in the sink to prevent small parts from falling down the drain.

 - Use your fingers to twist off the aerator.
 If you need to use a wrench, wrap another rag around the faucet to protect if from scratches.

 - Take the aerator apart, noting the order of assembly for later.
 Your aerator may have several parts, including a housing, washer, screen or mixer.